Touring

 With the tour ongoing, Coldplay have pledged to continue capturing climate impact data and calculating the band’s environmental footprint.

 On stage, the band have adopted greener ways to power production from the use of solar, sustainable biofuels to grid renewables.
-In a partnership with car manufacturer BMW, the band helped to develop a mobile, reachable show battery made from recyclable BMW i3 batteries.
+In a partnership with car manufacturer BMW, the band helped to develop a mobile, rechargeable show battery made from recyclable BMW i3 batteries.
 This battery powers 100% of shows through renewable energy.

 Additionally, the band have been installing kinetic floors in locations around the stadiums and venues, with fans’ dancing and movement converted into energy and used to power shows.